-In the United States, the FDA classifies rare disease as something that affects fewer than 200,000 American citizens.
-In contrast, the Europeans register a disease as rare when it affects less than 1 in 2,000.
+In the United States, the FDA classifies rare diseases as something that affect fewer than 200,000 American citizens.
+In contrast, Europeans register a disease as rare when it affects less than 1 in 2,000.
 Estimations are that 350 million people suffer from rare diseases in the world.
 Below, are a few statistics from the National Institutes of Health on rare diseases.
 The Rare Disease Network is another wonderful resource for information.

 1 in 2 patients diagnosed with a rare disease are children.

 Rare diseases impact more people than AIDs and cancer combined.

 1 in 10 people are affected by rare diseases.

 1 in 2 rare diseases don’t have a foundation or research support group.

 Do these numbers seem small?
 Well, consider that there are over 6,000 known rare diseases that affect around 25-30 million people.
 This represents around 10% of the U.S. population.
 Rare diseases bring forth many challenges in different areas.
 Some diseases are not well characterized or defined and very few specialized centers exist for diagnosis, management, and research.

 Check out the organization leading the charge for rare disease advocacy in the United States.
 National Organization for Rare Disorders.
 NORD's motto “Alone we are rare, together we are strong” exemplifies the mindset of the organization and some of the goals of its programs.

 Global Genes - You’re not alone.
 When you’re here, you’re part of a globally connected community committed to eliminating the challenges of rare disease.
 Global Genes is committed to providing information, resources, and connections to all communities affected by rare diseases.